Indicators of child sexual abuse

 Barriers to disclosure

-There are a range of reasons why children and young people do not disclose, even when there is physical evidence or an admission of offending by an alleged abuser or offender.
+There are a range of reasons why children and young people do not disclose, even when there is physical evidence or an admission of offending by an alleged abuser.
 These include but are not restricted to:

 - the person who has experienced sexual abuse, or other family member, feeling guilty, fearful, embarrassed, or ashamed